 We’re taking fall to the next level with this rum old fashioned.
-I know it’s heresy to use anything other than whiskey in an old fashioned, but the original, early written descriptions of an old fashioned didn’t necessarily mention whiskey specifically.
+I know it’s heresy to use anything other than whiskey in an old fashioned cocktail, but the original, early written descriptions of an old fashioned didn’t necessarily mention whiskey specifically.
 Just “spirit.”

 And they weren’t talking about ghosts.

-But using rum for a fall old fashioned sweetens the cocktail, especially with this syrup created specifically for fall cocktails.
-So, mix up this lovely fall rum old fashioned that makes you want to put on a warm sweater and sit by the fire.
+But using aged rum for a fall old fashioned sweetens the cocktail, especially with this syrup created specifically for fall cocktails.
+So, mix up this lovely rum drink recipe that makes you want to put on a warm sweater and sit by the fire.

 About the Rum Old Fashioned